evkx/evkx.github.io/content/models/gmc/hummer_ev/Hummer_EV_Edition_1_Pickup/_index.md

 The GMC Hummer EV Edition 1 Pickup comes equipped with one sound system option:

-- **Bose Premium Sound System:**: Features 14 speakers and delivers a maximum output of 625 watts.
+- **Bose Premium Sound System:** Features 14 speakers and delivers a maximum output of 625 watts.

 Additionally, the model includes 2 USB-C connections as standard.
 The model has 2 USB-A connections as standard.